 As per AASLD guidelines, patients with genotype 1 receive

-combination therapy with 3 medications, and patients with
+combination therapy with three medications, and patients with

-genotype 2 or 3 receive combination therapy with 2 medications.
+genotype 2 or 3 receive combination therapy with two

-The cure rate with these treatments is 70% to 80% in patients
+medications.
+The cure rate with these treatments is 70 percent

 Patients also receive education about liver-related injury from